 In fact, the word "fast" is quickly becoming archaic in this way of looking at it.
 And if it is not that, then at least it is specialized in the area of health.
 Most people think of fasting in terms of a hunger strike that some prisoner or political person might do to get some sort of action accomplished; or, as I mentioned before, as a health measure—as in a juice fast.
 That is, somebody going on a fast to make sure that he gets a good body cleanse and can then go on with a healthy body.
 It is more seen as those types of things, than as a religious activity.
 So, if you want to put it in just a few words, fasting is not in vogue these days.
 It's just not a thing that people want to do.

-God was, indeed, foresighted to have us rehearse the meaning of His holy days every year, because it would not take long for us to loose the significance of fasting if we were not frequently reminded of its purpose.
+God was, indeed, foresighted to have us rehearse the meaning of His holy days every year, because it would not take long for us to lose the significance of fasting if we were not frequently reminded of its purpose.
 It seems to me that it would not take very long before we would be fasting simply because that is what this day requires.
-We would totally loose the significance of fasting.
-We would think of it merely as not eating and drinking for twenty-four hours, in order to accomplish what is commanded of us.
-It would become a legalistic religious requirement, if we didn't rehearse (at least, once a year) what fasting is all about.
+We would totally lose the significance of fasting.
+We would think of it merely as not eating and drinking for twenty-four hours to accomplish what is commanded of us.
+It would become a legalistic religious requirement if we didn't rehearse (at least once a year) what fasting is all about.

 Fasting is a lot more than just abstaining from food and drink.
 However, that abstaining from food and drink is its "letter of the law" significance.
-When we, as New Testament Christians, try to look at it in a more spiritual way—then the fast that we keep once a year is ratchet up a few notches in significance.
+When we, as New Testament Christians, try to look at it in a more spiritual way, then the fast that we keep once a year is ratcheted up a few notches in significance.
 It has deep spiritual meaning.
-That is, fasting—not just on the Day of Atonement, but fasting throughout the year.
+That is, fasting, not just on the Day of Atonement, but throughout the year.
 Both have deep spiritual meaning.
 So, I want to look into this "spirit of the law" type of fasting today; and later on we'll focus primarily on Isaiah 58.
 However, we'll look at a few other things before we get there.
 Let's start with Leviticus 23 and the command to keep the day (in the famous "Holy Day Chapter").

 Leviticus 23:26-32 And the LORD spoke to Moses, saying: "Also the tenth day of this seventh month shall be the Day of Atonement.
 It shall be a holy convocation for you; you shall afflict your souls, and offer an offering made by fire to the LORD.
 [Now, listen to these requirements.]
 And you shall do no work on that same day, for it is the Day of Atonement, to make atonement for you before the LORD your God.
 For any person who is not afflicted in soul on that same day shall be cut off from his people.
 [That's pretty dire consequences for not afflicting the soul.]
 And any person who does any work on that same day, that person I will destroy from among his people.
 [So it's pretty much the same punishment if you don't afflict your soul, or if you do work.
 Either you will be cut off, or destroyed.
 So, it's pretty much the same thing.]
 You shall do no manner of work; it shall be a statute forever throughout your generations in all your dwellings.
 It shall be to you a Sabbath of solemn rest, and you shall afflict your souls; on the ninth day of the month at evening [meaning "at day's end"], from evening to evening, you shall celebrate your Sabbath."